"We can ignite a lot more change together than we can apart."

 Huh.
 I would start and go outward: daughter, sister, wife, mother, filmmaker.
 Start from my source and work outward.
 It depends on who I'm talking to.
 If I'm talking to a mother I'll connect as a mother.
 If I'm talking to another filmmaker, I'll be the filmmaker.

-You've done about four lifetimes of work, living and achievements.
+You've done about four lifetimes of work, living, and achievements.
 Is there anything that you are most proud of?

-Being a mother to two amazing children and my marriage are really important to me.
+Being a mother to two amazing children and my marriage is really important to me.
 I come from a divorced home and I am so blessed and proud of our marriage and partnership.
-Work wise, giving the commencement speech at UC Berkeley when I was 40 made me very proud.
+Work-wise, giving the commencement speech at UC Berkeley when I was 40 made me very proud.
 They asked me to teach 11,000 people what I had learned to this point and I was so nervous but was still able to convey who I was and what I could impart to the next generation of graduates.
 Pretty intense but I was able to just be me and it forced me to articulate what I had to offer the world."

 During that speech Tiffany talked about engaging people on: "What this can be, this thing called the WEB.
 I wanted to create an Academy" she said.
 "We called it the International Academy of Digital Arts and Sciences.
 Lot of moxie, right?
 I felt so lucky I got to honor people with the Webbys.
 We got to say, 'Good job, you've done a good job,' and this amazing ripple effect can happen when you put that kind of good energy into the world.
 It was a very exciting time.
 I'll never forget, it was in 2000 that these two young guys, no one knew, rollerbladed onto the stage to get their first Webby Award and they were wearing capes and they were the founders of Google."